salessa/compwned/README.md

 # compwned
 (Compact PWNED)

-**[Click here](https://salessa.github.io/compwned/) if you are looking for the Windows application**

-( It lets you safely check if your password is breached right from your local windows machine.
-It comes packaged with a compact version of the exposed passwords ).

 This respository contains a **Python program/library and a C# application** that let you search through a compressed database of breached passwords *without* sending your password (or its hash) to the remote server.

 ## Introduction